crisisfighters/crisisfighters.org/content/what-else/ideas.md

 > What strategies work in which country?
 How can we connect activists worldwide?
 There is no global conference on mitigating the climate crisis that's open to the paying public.
 The UN organizes very important conferences organized by governments but there is no place for NGOs and activists to exchange strategies and most importantly to network and collaborate on a global scale.

+## Find out What the temperatures will be like in 2200 and 2300
+Today’s debate focuses on how hot it will be in 2100.
+With our current policies we’re most likely to hit 4C, (In 2015, [leading scientists said there’s a 10% chance to end up at 6C](https://www.independent.co.uk/environment/climate-change/global-warming-experts-say-temperatures-could-rise-by-6c-by-2100-with-cataclysmic-results-10193506.html).
+Emissions kept rising since).
+What’s not being looked at is that without bringing a halt to emissions soon, temperatures will continue rising afterwards.
+There’s little point in having an earth that by 2100 at least a few billion people can still inhabit if it becomes uninhabitable a century later.